James Prince

-James Prince (born James Andre Smith; October 31, 1964) is an American record executive, music promoter and music manager.
-He founded the Houston-based Southern hip-hop record label Rap-A-Lot Records in 1986, which has discovered or signed artists including the groups Geto Boys, Do or Die, UGK, the respective solo careers of Scarface, Bun B and Pimp C, as well as rappers Devin the Dude, Z-Ro, and Trae tha Truth.
-Smith and his son Jas are also known for introducing Canadian rapper Drake to Lil Wayne and helping Drake sign to Young Money Entertainment in 2009, with both having been credited as early career mentors.
+James Andre Prince (né Smith; born October 31, 1964) is an American record executive, music promoter and talent manager.
+He co-founded the Houston-based record label Rap-A-Lot Records in 1986, which has signed acts including the Geto Boys, Do or Die, UGK, Scarface, Bun B and Pimp C, Devin the Dude, Z-Ro, and Trae tha Truth.
+Smith and his son Jas are also known as early career mentors of Canadian rapper Drake, having introduced him to Lil Wayne and leading him to sign with latter's Young Money Entertainment in 2009.

-Prince executively produced albums for the Geto Boys (Grip It!
+Prince has executive produced albums for the Geto Boys (Grip It!
 On That Other Level, We Can't Be Stopped, Till Death Do Us Part, The Resurrection), Scarface (Mr. Scarface Is Back, The World Is Yours, The Diary, The Untouchable, My Homies, The Last of a Dying Breed), Big Mike (Somethin' Serious), Do or Die (Picture This, Headz or Tailz), Yukmouth (Thugged Out: The Albulation), Bun B (Trill), Pimp C (Pimpalation), and Drake (Thank Me Later, Nothing Was the Same).

 Prince has also managed professional boxers such as Floyd Mayweather Jr., Andre Ward, and Shakur Stevenson.

 Early life

 Prince was born to 16 year old mother Sharon Johnson with an older sister Zenia and younger half-brother Thelton.
-They grew up in Fifth Ward, Houston's Bloody Nickel apartments, which were known for cocaine use and poverty.
+They grew up in apartments in Fifth Ward, Houston, an area locally nicknamed the "Bloody Nickel" and known for cocaine use and poverty.
 To earn money, he mowed lawns in Shady Acres, played craps, sold stolen cannabis plants, and worked on welding trucks.

 His sister died from getting hit by a train while walking home from school.
 Amongst other turbulence, friends and family were going to jail while Prince was rotating from school to school and between different homes.
 He played football at Kashmere High School, from which he graduated in 1982.